Commercial Energy Audits – A Complete Guide for UK Organisations

 High‑quality preparation ensures the audit focuses on insight, not data chasing.

-What Happens During an Energy Audit
+What Happens During an Energy Audit or Energy Survey

-1. Data review
+1. Data Review

 Consumption patterns, benchmark comparisons and anomaly detection.

-2. Site inspection
+2. Site Inspection

 Visual examination of: